-If you’ve read my previous post – Awkward Phone Call With My Mum About My Childhood – you’ll be aware that I’ve been planning a trip for my mum to come to visit me.
-I don’t see my mum that often because I find it difficult to be around her.
+If you’ve read my previous article – Childhood Negligence: An Awkward Phone Call With My Mum About My – you’ll be aware that I’ve been planning a trip for my mum to come to visit me.
+I don’t see my mum often because I find it difficult to be around her.
 We are two very different people, and as such, get into a lot of heated debates.
-This resulted in me making a joke to my partner: “let the battle begin” before we were about to meet my mum (my partner is fully aware of how difficult it is to be around my mum).
+This resulted in me making a joke to my partner: “Let the battle begin” before we were about to meet my mum (my partner is fully aware of how difficult it is to be around my mum).

-If you’ve read my other post – Suicidal Child – you’ll also have a bit of an understanding as to why my relationship with my mum isn’t the greatest.
-But our issues go beyond that, but I’ll come back to that in a later post.
+If you’ve read my other article – Suicidal Child – you’ll also have a bit of an understanding as to why my relationship with my mum isn’t the greatest.
+But our issues go beyond that, but I’ll come back to that later in the article.

-When She finally appears, even though no harm was done, it was a reminder that we had to be very careful about keeping an eye on her.
+When she finally appeared, even though no harm was done, it was a reminder that we had to be very careful about keeping an eye on her.
 If we lose her, she’ll have no idea how to get around on her own and theirs no phone to call her own, nor are payphones that common anymore for her to use one to try and call me.

 Because of this, we were a little behind schedule.
 So we go to the hotel to check in and drop my mum’s stuff off, where she proceeds to do a LOT of faffing about, which then puts us further behind schedule.
 We had tickets for a tour of Parliament, so we needed to get there on time in order to make sure we’d get the full speaking tour.

-As we got off the tube, my partner is starting to stress out about being late for the tour, and I’m trying to keep everyone relaxed about the situation because there’s nothing we can do about it.
+As we got off the tube, my partner was starting to stress out about being late for the tour, and I’m trying to keep everyone relaxed about the situation because there was nothing we can do about it.
 Me being the calm one in this situation, with my anxiety disorders, is kind of amusing if you ask me.

-Anyway, the free exhibits are the Tate Modern where pretty good, I even saw one art piece I would have really loved to have been able to display in my own home.
+Anyway, the free exhibits at the Tate Modern were pretty good.
+I even saw one art piece I would have really loved to have been able to display in my own home.
 It also sparked some creative ideas in me.
 I just hope I follow through on them.

-Let me provided a little more background about my dad.
-My parents weren’t together when I was born, I was raised in a single parent household and my dad never paid a penny to support us.
-I also have double-digit half brothers and sisters, although I only know one of them.
+Let me provide a little more background about my dad.
+My parents weren’t together when I was born, I was raised in a single-parent household and my dad never paid a penny to support us.
+I also have double-digit half-brothers and sisters, although I only know one of them.

 When I did reach only to connect with my dad in my early teens, he’d stop coming to see me before my birthday and would reengage long after Xmas: to avoid having to buy me presents.
 When he did visit he’d pay for me to go to the cinema or something with my friends, so he could be alone with my mum rather than spending time with me.

-My grandad was my father figure, and I didn’t need anyone else when I was growing up, and I don’t need a replacement for my grandad, even though my grandad passed a couple of years ago.
-I respected my grandad so much that I’d often call him dad rather than grandad, and every fathers day I’d always made it clear that I appreciated him as the real father he basically was to me.
+My grandad was my father figure, and I didn’t need anyone else when I was growing up, and I don’t need a replacement for my grandad, even though my grandad passed away a couple of years ago.
+I respected my grandad so much that I’d often call him dad rather than grandad, and every Father’s Day I’d always made it clear that I appreciated him as the real father he basically was to me.

-She’s adamant that I’ll regret it if my dad dies having never tried to get back in touch with him.
-The problem with that is that I’ve never been upset by any death of anyone in my life, death has a very different value to me due to my history with suicidal ideation and attempts dating back to my childhood (Suicidal Child).
+She’s adamant that I’ll regret it if my dad dies, having never tried to get back in touch with him.
+The problem with that is that I’ve never been upset by any death of anyone in my life.
+Death has a very different value to me due to my history of suicidal ideation and attempts dating back to my childhood.

 I didn’t go through grief when my great uncle was murdered, even though we were fairly close (although I was angry I couldn’t go to the court case due to still being a primary school kid).
 I didn’t grieve when my nana died of cancer, which caused me to be concerned about my lack of emotional response to it.
 I loved my grandparents more than my mum.

-But I did cry when I saw her in hospital, because she was suffering, and suffering does reach me emotionally.
-When my grandad died, I wasn’t upset either, because it was most likely for the best, his dementia was really bad at that stage.
-I’ve lost a lot of friends along the way too, but none of their passings has affected me either.
+But I did cry when I saw her in the hospital, because she was suffering, and suffering does reach me emotionally.
+When my grandad died, I wasn’t upset either, because it was most likely for the best.
+His dementia was terrible at that stage.
+I’ve lost a lot of friends along the way too, but none of their passing has affected me either.

-I get where she’s coming from, and if I wasn’t the way I am, I’m sure that that would be a nice gesture.
+I get where she’s coming from, and if I wasn’t the way I am, I’m sure that would be a nice gesture.
 However, it’s a bit late in the game to worry about my roots.
 I am what I am, and these things don’t mean anything to me.
-I struggle to find any connection to anything in the world or my life, it’s just the way it is for me.
+I struggle to find any connection to anything in the world or my life.
+It’s just the way it is for me.
 I’m pretty much dead to the world.

 Getting back to the restaurant, the food was nice, but as I said, I was still far too full from the afternoon tea experience, so I couldn’t eat all of it.